All insights

-The “Why” is the soul of your software project.
-It answers the most critical question that every stakeholder, developer, and product manager must understand: Why are we building this?
-Without this clarity, development efforts can quickly become aimless, feature creep sets in, and investment loses justification.
+The Why is the soul of a software project.
+It answers the most critical question any stakeholder, developer, or product manager must understand: why are we building this at all?
+Without that clarity, delivery drifts, feature creep sets in, and investment quietly loses its justification.

-Too often, this section is rushed or skipped entirely.
-But when done right, defining the “Why” creates a powerful alignment between business goals and technical execution.
-It allows teams to make smart decisions, deprioritise the irrelevant, and drive measurable impact.
+Too often this step is rushed or skipped.
+Done well, it aligns business goals and technical execution.
+It lets teams make smart decisions, drop the irrelevant, and drive measurable impact.

 • The strategic purpose behind each feature or system